jc10101010/ViridianNetworking/README.md

 # Viridian Networking - A UDP game networking solution written in Java

 In this demo, Viridian Networking is used to implement basic multiplayer in a 3D game.
+The 3D game is created by TurquoiseGraphics.

 Run server with:
 ```